Nexiusgithub/WNN/README.md

 How does it work?:
 How does it work?, if you choose a random video with a format for example MP4, it starts processing, processes as MP4 and created as NVMF

+We also have a channel called "NVMG Videos" which, in this film, has films in the NVMF format, so I invite you to [channel]([https://www.youtube.com/@NVMFVideos])